South Bay Lakers vs. Santa Cruz Warriors - Game Highlights

 Check out the South Bay Lakers Statistics

-- Santa Cruz Drops California Clash, 131-110, to South Bay Lakers - Santa Cruz Warriors
+- Warriors' Frontcourt Trio Notch Double-Doubles in 113-104 Loss to South Bay - Santa Cruz Warriors

+- Stockton Falls to Birmingham in Overtime Thriller, 127-119 - Stockton Kings

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.